As stocks slide, White House downplays 'trade war' fears

 (WASHINGTON) — The White House on Wednesday looked to downplay renewed fears of a potential trade war with China after stocks were jolted by Beijing’s announcement overnight of $50 billion in proposed retaliatory tariffs against the U.S.

-“There’s no trade war here,” National Economic Council Director Larry Kudlow said in an interview with Fox Business.
-“What you’ve got is the early stages of a process that will include tariffs, comments on the tariffs, then ultimate decisions and negotiations.”
+“There’s no trade war here,” National Economic Council director Larry Kudlow said in an interview with Fox Business.
+“What you’ve got the early stages of a process that will include tariffs, comments on the tariffs, then ultimate decisions and negotiations.”

-Kudlow made the comments after the stock market dropped more than 200 points upon its opening, at least in part a reaction to the tit-for-tat announcement by China of its plan to institute $50 billion in tariffs against U.S. agricultural and aviation sectors.
+Kudlow made the comments after the stock market dropped more than 500 points upon its opening, at least in part a reaction to the tit-for-tat announcement by China of its plan to institute $50 billion in tariffs against U.S. agricultural and aviation sectors.
+The Dow had recovered much of that ground by midday and turned positive by afternoon.

 Earlier in the morning, President Donald Trump doubled down on his recent announcements to slap tariffs on China’s steel, aluminum and technology sectors, saying the current U.S. trade deficit dwarfs any losses that would come from the current trade spat.